bbjimmy/Yoshi/README.md

 # Yoshi
-Yoshi, yab over shell input.
+Yoshi is a shell input extension for Haiku.